aaayumi/100-days-of-code/log.md

 **Thoughts:**
 Kept playing around ReactJS.
 Initial plan was start to make an app but I couldn't.
 I will do it tomorrow.

+Day 35: March 16, 2017

++**Today's Progress**: React JS, YDKJS book, Udemy video tutorial, Building Jekyll webpage

++**Today's Work**
+React JS
+Jekyll webpage

+**Thoughts:**
+I'm starting to familiar with using git and github, finally!
+I need to practice it more though.
+I will focus on React challenge and Jekyll for upcoming days.'